-It will be available for purchase in May 2019 and is currently in the final stages of being manufactured.
+It will be available for purchase soon and is currently in the final stages of being manufactured.
 If you would like to be one of the first to buy and use i-boll, please register your interest below.
 If you are an investor interested in contributing to the advancement of accessibility and improvement of people living with disability, register below for more information.

 i-boll is an innovative design integrating high-quality and affordable assistive technology.
 Utilizing a sleek design and the appeal of smart phone technology, wireless streaming and multiple platform technology, the i-boll is a new and important step towards inclusion for those living with disability.
 Investing in the i-boll and its outstanding technology will allow people living with Cerebral Palsy, stroke recovery, arthritis and other disabilities that impact hand function an opportunity to participate in fun and beneficial activities independently, as well as with their friends and family.

 Watchman, Shannon.
 “The feasibility and utility of using an accessible controller to improve motor and sensory function in people recovering from stroke through computer gaming: A randomised controlled pilot study.”
 Diss.
 University of South Australia, 2016.
 Web.
 7 November 2018.